The Cost of Opening a Dental Office

 Additionally, if you’re just starting out, practicing with another dental office gives you the opportunity to be mentored by more experienced dentists who can offer you career and business advice.
 You also need to become a member of the ADA – something that lending institutions often require when you’re seeking financing.

-Assessing Costs of a New Practice
+How Do You Assess Costs of a New Dental Practice?

 Many new dentists may tend to overspend when starting a practice, so it’s important to itemize what you will need: